 Site Classification: Site classification in accordance with AS 2870:2011 provides guidance on the patterns and magnitude of moisture related seasonal ground movements that must be considered in design.
-Based on the current soil profile / state, on limited subsurface information, soil reactivity and allowing for variation in the subsoil profile, the natural soil profile would be equivalent to Class S (slightly reactive) conditions.
-If the building pad, following site excavations exposes entirely weathered rock, a Class A (non-reactive) classification may be appropriate.
-Therefore the site classification must be reassessed should the subsurface profile change by either cutting or filling and/or if the presence of service trenches, retaining walls or submerged structures are within the zone of influence of the proposed footings.
+Based on the worst case current soil profile / state, on limited subsurface information, soil reactivity and allowing for variation in the subsoil profile, the site would be equivalent to worst case Class M (moderately reactive) conditions.
+It must be noted that part of the block would be equivalent to Class S (slightly reactive) conditions.
+Therefore the classification must be reassessed should the soil profile change either by adding fill or removing soil from the block and/or if the presence of service trenches or retaining walls are within the zone of influence of the block.
 Reference must be made to the comments provided below.